A. Provision for purification – the ashes from the sacrifice of a red heifer.

 b.
 And at evening he shall be clean: Thus, ashes of the red heifer combined with water to bring ceremonial cleansing.
 It could cleanse even the uncleanness brought about by death.

 i.
-This was a powerful prophetic picture of the work of Jesus under the New Covenant.
-One can say that the ashes of the red heifer point to the work of Jesus (see the explanation on 19:3-10).
-The water points to the work of the word of God and Spirit of God (Ephesians 5:10; John 7:38-39).
+This was a powerful prophetic picture of the work of Jesus under the new covenant.
+One can say that the ashes of the red heifer point to the work of Jesus (see the explanation on Numbers 19:3-10).
+The water points to the work of the word of God and Spirit of God (Ephesians 5:26, John 7:38-39).
 The person and work of Jesus Christ, together with the work of God’s Spirit through the word of God, bring cleansing – even from the power and impurity of death.

 ii.
 The work of Jesus can cleanse the conscience from dead works: For if the blood of bulls and goats and the ashes of a heifer, sprinkling the unclean, sanctifies for the purifying of the flesh, how much more shall the blood of Christ, who through the eternal Spirit offered Himself without spot to God, cleanse your conscience from dead works to serve the living God?
 (Hebrews 9:13-14)